 How is Neurofeedback done?

 A small number of sensors are placed on different locations on the scalp for monitoring electrical activity in the brain.
 The electrical activity is amplified and filtered based on specific algorithms.
 Certain aspects of EEG activity are visualized on the computer screen and the clinician helps the patient identify and regulate the activity of various aspects of brain functions as related to attention, mood, stress, relaxation, vigilance, etc.

-Patient learns the correlation between specific brain states and is operantly conditioned via visual and audio feedback for successful attempts to regulate brain activity.
-Over time patient learn how to regulate brain and specific brain states leading to improvements in activation or inhibition of brain areas responsible for aspects of cognitive or affective regulation.
-After patient is trained sufficiently over a number of sessions, these skills are generalized and regulation of these states becomes effortless and automatic.
-A range of improvements in cognitive skills, arousal states, and affective regulation parallel the training and the improvement in patient’s ability to regulate brain and body functions.
+The patient learns the correlation between specific brain states and is operantly conditioned via visual and audio feedback for successful attempts to regulate brain activity.
+Over time the patient learns how to regulate brain and specific brain states leading to improvements in activation or inhibition of brain areas responsible for aspects of cognitive or affective regulation.
+After the patient is trained sufficiently over a number of sessions, these skills are generalized and regulation of these states becomes effortless and automatic.
+A range of improvements in cognitive skills, arousal states, and affective regulation parallel the training and the improvement in the patient’s ability to regulate brain and body functions.
 These interventions are totally non-intrusive and side effects are very rare.